 You long to create a magical Christmas for your family, but you are flat broke.
 The kids are getting excited about the coming holiday, but you are stressed out just thinking about how to pay for it.
 I have some great news.
 You CAN celebrate Christmas with NO money!
 I did it for years and I have some excellent tips to help you do just that.

 This is a long post with loads of ideas, so I created a table of contents.
 That way you can jump to directly to the sections that interest you.
-Click on the little blue arrow to come back to the top.

 A WORD ABOUT CHRISTMAS BUDGETS